n15lind/HW6/README.md

 ## Sec.
 II.
 Theoretical Background

 This model is a form of Long Short-Term Memory (LSTM) network, which is a type of recursive neural network.
 In other words, some of the layers of the neural net provide "feedback" to previous layers to improve the performance of the network.
+This particular network uses an input layer, an output layer, and two hidden layers.

 ## Sec.
 III.
 Algorithm Implementation and Development
 ## Sec.
 IV.
 Computational Results